 - Public Choice Award at the FIVARS Conference in Toronto

-EF Games will be bringing you a full review of Titanic VR later this week.
+EF Games will be bringing you a full review of Titanic VR in the near future.
 Check out the Immersive VR Education website for more information.